 Increasing Enrollment in the Earned Income Tax Credit (EITC)

 The Project’s founder was Maggie Tarasovitch, a 2016 Policy Studies graduate.
 She saw the potential impact and decided to do something about it.
-With advice and support from Professor Bill Coplin and the Public Affairs program, Ms. Tarasovitch designed and taught a one credit course in the Spring 2016 semester under the supervision of Economics Professor Donald Dutkowsky.
+With advice and support from Professor Bill Coplin and the Policy Studies program, Ms. Tarasovitch designed and taught a one credit course in the Spring 2016 semester under the supervision of Economics Professor Donald Dutkowsky.

 The students in the course became certified through the Internal Revenue Service’s VITA program.
 The students volunteered at the VITA sites during the 2016 tax season, filing taxes for low-income tax payers.
 Ms. Tarasovitch has worked closely with the IRS office in Albany and with the five sites in Onondaga County which collaborate though the CASH Coalition coordinated by the United Way.
 In addition to providing volunteers to help in the operation of the VITA sites, the Project will develop publicity material and seek support from City and County Officials.
 With the EITC legislation needing renewal in 2017 to continue operation, students in the project are exploring ways to lobby for the continuation and increase in the program.

 Nate Birnbaum, a 2017 graduate, took over leadership in 2016-17 and Jack Ethan Schlosser, a current student, is managing the project for 2017-2018.
 Jack can be reached at firstname.lastname@example.org.